patrickmmartin/pith-writings/dao_of_scratch/article.md

 Acknowledgments
 ---------

-TODO(PMM) - check the wording here carefully
-Bloomberg LP (http://www.bloomberg.net) very generously supports my volunteering of time to mentor at an after school club, under the auspices of Code Club (http://codeclub.org.uk)
+TODO(PMM) - ticket is out with HR - if needed, it can be ditched Bloomberg LP (http://www.bloomberg.net) very generously supports my volunteering of time to mentor at an after school club, under the auspices of Code Club (http://codeclub.org.uk)